-Over the past 2 years, infographics have taken the Internet by storm, with major publications like the Wall Street Journal adopting them, all the way to mom and pop online businesses taking advantage of their marketing prowess.
-With any new medium comes questions.
+Over the past two years, infographics have taken the Internet by storm.
+Everyone from mom-and-pop businesses to major publications like The Wall Street Journal have adopted this form of visual communication.
+It’s easy to see why: infographics deliver data quickly and engagingly in today’s world of information overload.
+But with any new medium comes questions.
 Below are some common questions and our answers.

 Infographics FAQs: A Brief Rundown of How & Why